-- Lord Larys Strong, known as Larys Clubfoot, Lord of Harrenhal and the Master of Whisperers during the reign of Viserys I.
+- Lord Larys Strong, known as Larys Clubfoot, Lord of Harrenhal and the master of whisperers during the reign of Viserys I Targaryen.

-- Ser Simon Strong was the elderly castellan of Harrenhal during the Dance of the Dragons.
-He quickly surrendered to Prince Daemon at the sight of his dragon.
+- Ser Simon Strong, the elderly castellan of Harrenhal during the Dance of the Dragons.
+He quickly surrendered to Prince Daemon Targaryen at the sight of his dragon, Caraxes.
 Simon and his grandsons were then held as hostages.

 References and Notes

 - ↑ A Feast for Crows, Chapter 22, Arya II.

 - ↑ The Citadel.
 Heraldry: Houses in the Riverlands